shadow-1310/obsedian_notes/17- Letter Combinations of a Phone Number.md

 - in converting remember to use ''.join(list) method
 - remember to include the edge case where input is empty string
 	- immediately return res
+- repeated same mistake as above
+- don't pass the current character to append

 #### code snippet
 ```python